 TLD is the acronym used for top-level domains.
 It is the last segment of a domain name after the final dot.
 The most common example is

 .com, but there is a whole wide world of different TLDs.

 DNSSEC cryptographically ensures that DNS content cannot be modified from its source without being detected.
 It works by digitally signing each DNS record so that any tampering of that record can be detected.

 Some TLDs have special requirements that can block you from ordering or renewing a domain.
 Registry may also ask for some verifications.

 WAPS, or Whois Accuracy Program Specification, is a system introduced by the ICANN to validate the contact information of a domain name.
-ICANN requires that all registrars validate the identity and the continuity of the information entered in the contact of a domain name in order to have up-to-date information about the owners.
+ICANN requires that all registrars validate their identity and keep the domain’s contact information up-to-date.